 The Seat On Virgin Atlantic Upper Class

-Virgin Atlantic goes with the herringbone layout for their Upper Class cabin; where seats are angled, see seat map, which feels odd, with window seats facing towards the centre of the cabin.
-Across from the seat is the ottoman which has a seatbelt of its own for guests.
-It is worth noting that the Boeing 787 service offers the newest version of the Upper Class seat (with a curvier seat shell and a new shade of purply leather) but the Virgin seat varies across aircraft types and the one on the A340 is looking a little tatty.
+Virgin Atlantic goes with the herringbone layout for their Upper Class cabin; where seats are angled, see seat map, which feels odd, with window seats facing towards the center of the cabin.
+Across from the seat is the ottoman, which has a seatbelt of its own for guests.
+It is worth noting that the Boeing 787 service offers the newest version of the Upper Class seat (with a curvier seat shell and a new shade of purply leather), but the Virgin seat varies across aircraft types, and the one on the A340 is looking a little tatty.

 The advantages of the Virgin layout are the privacy, as you face a wall rather than another passenger.
-If you fly on British Airways Club World you run the risk of being in the middle pair of seats.
-Every Virgin seat also has direct aisle access, (unlike BA), so no-one is going to jump over your feet in the middle of the night.
-The downside of this is that the booths are so private that you will have difficulty sharing the flight with your partner or children as you can’t see anyone else!
-Storage is mainly in overhead bins down the centre of the cabin as well as over the windows.
+If you fly on British Airways Club World, you run the risk of being in the middle pair of seats.
+Every Virgin seat also has direct aisle access (unlike BA), so no one is going to jump over your feet in the middle of the night.
+The downside is that the booths are so private that you will have difficulty sharing the flight with your partner or children as you can’t see anyone else!
+Storage is mainly in overhead bins down the center of the cabin as well as over the windows.

 Sleep In upper Class

 The Virgin seat itself flips to a bed like Singapore Airlines.
-This means that you do not sleep on the seat surface which makes it a more comfortable and restful sleep experience than Club World.
+This means that you do not sleep on the seat surface, making it a more comfortable and restful sleep experience than Club World.

 Food & Drink In Upper Class

 Virgin Atlantic’s Upper Class Relax Packs have been developed by Canadian lifestyle brand Herschel and come in two innovative designs; they are good but not great.
 On outbound flights from the UK, it’s a hangable wash bag.
 On inbound flights to the UK, they offer a bag inspired by the famous Herschel Network Pouch.
-I like the different bag supplied each way.
-Both packs include: A Rituals hand cream, lip balm and face cream.
-A toothbrush, a new larger, branded tube of toothpaste, earplugs, eyeshade, socks and a Virgin Atlantic pen.
+I like the different bags supplied each way.
+Both packs include A Rituals hand cream, lip balm, and face cream.
+A toothbrush, a new larger, branded tube of toothpaste, earplugs, eyeshade, socks, and a Virgin Atlantic pen.
 Find out which airlines offer the best amenity kits (Clue: it’s not Virgin Atlantic!).